JUNGLE SKILLS COURSE

 IAJG Certified Instructor for prior planning, course duration, and post course administration.

-Transport from Panama City, to your course location, and back to Panama City upon course completion.
+Internal transport from Panama City (public bus), to your course location, and back to Panama City upon course completion.

 Lodging while on course, campsites, park fees, indigenous territory permits, fees and permissions.

-3 x meals per day while on course.
-Mixture of Panamanian camp-style meals, freeze-dried trekking meals, locally catered meals when lodging in villages.
+All meals at villages, and freeze-dried breakfast and dinner during the jungle stage - Mixture of Panamanian camp-style meals, freeze-dried trekking meals, locally catered meals when lodging in villages.

 Additional hotel days/nights in Panama, or in the jungle.